skylantix/Website/src/content/membership.md

 </svg>
 </span>
 </summary>
-<p class="mt-3 text-gray-600 px-4">The first 50 members get special rewards when Skylantix reaches financial viability (1,200 members): <strong>Annual subscribers get all fees waived permanently</strong>, and <strong>monthly subscribers get a permanent 50% discount</strong>.
+<p class="mt-3 text-gray-600 px-4">The first 50 members total get special rewards when Skylantix reaches financial viability (1,250 members): <strong>if you chose annual, all fees waived as long as Skylantix operates</strong>, and <strong>if you chose monthly, 50% off as long as Skylantix operates</strong>.
 These perks are our way of thanking those who trust us early and help build the community.</p>
 </details>

 </div>